tjmckinley/MetaWards/_sources/features.rst.txt

     Built in metawards-plot tool for rapid visualisation of results, including across multiple networks

+* per-ward custom parameter support.
+Different wards can have different parameters, meaning that you can easily model local behaviour (e.g. local lockdowns, changes in local control measures etc.).

+* complete-detail and full control over horizontal and vertical movements through disease stages or across demographics.
+We've used this to :doc:`model vaccination <tutorial/part09/02_vaccinate>` and also to :doc:`model waning immunity <tutorial/part09/03_fading_immunity>`, with individuals returned from the R or V stages back to S.

 * flexible data output support - again handled using an array of in-built or user-supplied data extraction plugin functions.
 Output the data you